connectsolutions/best-practices/architecture/reactive-microservices.md

 ### Characteristics of the Microservice Architecture

-As with any definition that outlines common characteristics, not all microservice architectures have all the characteristics describe below, but we do expect that most microservice architectures exhibit most characteristics.
+As with any definition that outlines common characteristics, not all microservice architectures have all the characteristics described below, but we do expect that most microservice architectures exhibit most characteristics.

 * [Services vs Componentization](#components)
 * [Smart endpoints and dumb pipes](#endpoints)